Louis Renault (industrialist)

 Louis Renault ([lwi ʁəno]; 12 February 1877 – 24 October 1944) was a French industrialist, one of the founders of Renault, and a pioneer of the automobile industry.

 Renault built one of France's largest automobile manufacturing concerns, which still bears his name.
 During World War I his factories contributed massively to the war effort, notably so by the creation and manufacture of the first tank of modern configuration, the Renault FT tank.

 Accused of collaborating with the Germans during World War II, he died while awaiting trial in liberated France toward the end of 1944 under uncertain circumstances.
-His company was seized and nationalized by the provisional government of France although he died before he could be tried.
+His company was seized and nationalized by the provisional government of France, although he died before he could be tried.
 His factories were the only ones permanently expropriated by the French government.

 In 1956, Time magazine described Renault as "rich, powerful and famous, cantankerous, brilliant, often brutal, the little Napoleon of an automaking empire — vulgar, loud, domineering, impatient, he was a terror to associates, a friend to practically none," adding that to the French working man, Renault became known as "the ogre of Billancourt."

 Early life and career

 The fourth of six children born into the bourgeois Parisian family of Alfred and Berthe Renault, Louis Renault attended Lycée Condorcet.
 He was fascinated by engineering and mechanics from an early age and spent hours in the Serpollet steam car workshop or tinkering with old Panhard engines in the tool shed of the family's second home in Billancourt.

 He built his first car in 1898, hiring a pair of workmen to modify a used 3/4 hp De Dion-Bouton cycle which featured a revolutionary universally jointed driveshaft and a three-speed gearbox with reverse, with the third gear in direct drive (which he patented a year later).
 Renault called his car the Voiturette.
-On 24 December 1898, he won a bet with his friends that his invention with an innovative crankshaft could beat a car with a bicycle-like chain drive up the slope of Rue Lepic in Montmartre.
+On 24 December 1898, he won a bet with his friends that his invention with an innovative driveshaft could beat a car with a bicycle-like chain drive up the slope of Rue Lepic in Montmartre.
 As well as winning the bet, Renault received 13 definite orders for the vehicle.

 Seeing the commercial potential, he teamed up with his two older brothers, Marcel and Fernand, who had business experience from working in their father's button and textiles firm.
 They formed the Renault Frères company on 25 February 1899.
 Initially, business and administration was handled entirely by the elder brothers, with Louis dedicating himself to design and manufacturing.
 Marcel was killed in the 1903 Paris-Madrid motor race, and in 1908, Louis Renault took overall control of the company after Fernand retired for health reasons.
 Fernand subsequently died in 1909.